 Remark 4.1.
 From Theorems 4.1 and 4.2, we can see that when $R_0 < 1$, the invasive mosquitoes will evolve to an immediate state in which the habitat extends to h{∞} while the terminal state of invasive mosquitoes is extinct.
-Here the conclusion that the terminal state is extinct coincides with the result in [30].
+Here the conclusion that the terminal state is extinct coincides with the result in Takahashi et al. [16].